Keyboard shortcuts for all Outlook commands

 ALT, f, t

-Example 3: Attaching a file from the New Message screen with the Ribbon
+- Attaching a file from the New Message window

 ALT, h, a, f

-- For an overview of direct keyboard shortcuts in Outlook see the guide Keyboard shortcuts
+Extra tip 2: For an overview of direct (CTRL) keyboard shortcuts in Outlook see the guide Keyboard shortcuts

-- For the classic (non-Ribbon) interface, it could be that several options hold the same underlined letter to press.
-This often happens when you add more commands to the Outlook Toolbar yourself or via an add-in which installed its own toolbar with shortcuts key.
-When that is the case, you can press that letter again to switch to the other option with the same letter.
+It could be that several options hold the same underlined letter to press.
+When this is the case, you can press that letter again to switch to the other option with the same letter.
 When the correct option is selected, press ENTER to activate it.